Management Response

 Responsible Deadline Status Comments

 Develop communications and advocacy plans on WPP, focusing on the new CEDAW General Recommendation No 40 focused on parity between women and men in decision making systems - adopted in October 2024.
-SPF Team WPP 2025/12 Initiated UN Women has prioritized the socialization and awareness-raising of CEDAW General Recommendation No. 40 (GR 40), as the latest normative development to advance women’s equal participation in decision-making, in key regional and global multilateral fora.
+SPF Team WPP 2025/12 Completed UN Women has prioritized the socialization and awareness-raising of CEDAW General Recommendation No. 40 (GR 40), as the latest normative development to advance women’s equal participation in decision-making, in key regional and global multilateral fora.
 The Tlatelolco Commitment, resulting from the XVI Regional Conference on Women in Latin America and the Caribbean underscores the imperative of guaranteeing women’s equal representation in decision-making through legislative, electoral, and temporary special measures, while promoting their full participation in strategic sectors, political life, and peace processes.
 Under the European Union-funded WYDE-Women and Youth Democratic Engagement initiative, GR 40 has been systematically advanced as a foundational principle across diverse platforms and strategic initiatives, including intergenerational dialogues on young women’s political participation in Istanbul and Fiji and integrated into UN Women and partner-led engagements during UNGA and CSW.

 Prioritize combatting technology facilitated gender-based violence, with coordinated action between WPP and EVAW.
-SPF Team WPP 2025/12 Initiated UN Women is formalizing the partnership with the Australia’s eSafety Commissioner.
+SPF Team WPP 2025/12 Overdue-Initiated UN Women is formalizing the partnership with the Australia’s eSafety Commissioner.
 The intended collaboration under this letter includes facilitating the pilot implementation of the Social Media Self-Defense Training designed by eSafety.
 This training aims to equip women active in political and public life with practical knowledge and skills to safely manage their social media accounts, report online abuse, and protect their well-being.
 This initiative is being jointly developed by UN Women’s Leadership and Decision-Making Section and the Ending Violence Against Women Section.

 Recommendation: Develop collaborative activities between UN Women, Sida and Norad to amplify messages around the successes and lessons from SPF in driving system-wide change and context specific change for women.
 To date the relationship between UN Women, Sida and Norad has been highly supportive, with UN Women valuing the depth of the relationship, efforts of Sida and Norad to interrogate how SPF enables change, and constructive feedback gained through regular engagements.
 There is appetite within UN Women to further this with collaborative activities to maximize the value of the partnership.
 This could focus on sharing lessons externally and facilitating discussions across the donor community to help shape wider responses to the current challenges to progress on GEWE.
 Utilizing key moments, such as the 1325+25 anniversary, the peacebuilding architecture review, the Global Platform for DRR 2025 and ongoing engagement in IASC could provide initial impetus for this.